By Val Breit

 These are the types of editing most people think of when they hear the word editing.

-This includes things like finding typos, following grammar rules, correcting punctuation, and keeping consistency throughout the work.
+It includes things like finding typos, following grammar rules, correcting punctuation, and keeping consistency throughout the work.

 To get cheaper quotes for copyediting and proofreading, use free tools like the well-known Grammarly online checker or perhaps Ginger Grammar to check your grammar, misused words, and spelling errors before an editor looks at it.